 The rebrand of Chobani at the leadership of Leland Maschmeyer, brought warmth, humanity and unapologetic charm to a product previously lingering behind a futuristic sans serif.
 In logo design, many of the trend-countering serif, signal a return to a period when a little fat and curve on the bones was a good thing.
 The resurgence also welcomes back lowercase solutions to the tent that was starting to feel pretty empty.
 Nature abhors a vacuum and designers do too.

 15 | Logo Trend

 2018 marks the 16th year of this report and again offer us the opportunity to literally review thousands upon thousands of logos one at a time looking for the nuances and artifacts of emerging trends.
 As we acknowledge that each design represents hours and hours of thought and struggle from designers around the world, we are as humbled and awed as ever by their dedication to the craft and grateful for the important role they play in helping us create these reports.
 So thank you to all of the designers who have and will contribute to the Trend Reports then, now, and for years to come.
 A special thanks to that group of designers we lean on for their personal observations and guidance included here within.

-For an even deeper look at this year’s trends, visit the 2017 LogoLounge Trend Report learning course on LinkedIn Learning (formerly Lynda.com).
+For an even deeper look at this year's trends, visit our learning course on LinkedIn Learning (formerly Lynda.com).

 Follow the trends.